o3de/o3de.org/content/docs/contributing/to-docs/submit-a-pr.md

 * Make sure to request a re-review of your new commits if required.
 For more information on the PR review process, see the [Review PRs:](./review-prs)) topic in this guide.

 {{< important >}}
-If you commit individual suggestions or batch commit suggestions through the GitHub PR interface, be sure to sign-off on the commit by adding your sign-off to the comment.
+If you commit individual suggestions or batch commit suggestions through the GitHub PR interface, be sure to sign off on the commit by adding your sign-off to the comment.
 Add the string `Signed-off-by: Your Name <youralias@youremail.com>` to sign-off your commits.

 {{< /important >}}

 For more information on incorporating PR feedback, see [Incorporating feedback in your pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request).